A unifying framework for $n$-dimensional quasi-conformal mappings: Applications

 \subsection{Deformation-based shape modeling}

 Mesh deformations are frequently used in computer graphics for achieving different shape modelling and animation effects~\cite{zhou2005large,hildebrandt2011interactive}.
-As our proposed model is capable of producing smooth and folding-free quasi-conformal mappings in $n$-dimensional space, it is well-suited for deformation-based shape modeling.
+As our proposed model is capable of producing quasi-conformal mappings in $n$-dimensional space, which are smooth and folding-free, it is well-suited for deformation-based shape modeling.

 To illustrate this idea, we consider a 3D dragon model adapted from The Stanford 3D Scanning Repository~\cite{stanford} (Fig.~\ref{fig:dragon}(a)).
 Note that the volumetric density-equalizing reference map method in~\cite{choi2021volumetric} is capable of producing a magnification of the dragon head by setting a higher density at a specific region of the volumetric domain.
 Analogously, by using the proposed model~\eqref{case3} and setting a large volume prior at the head of the dragon, we can precisely enlarge the head of the dragon as shown in Fig.~\ref{fig:dragon}(b).
 Moreover, using the proposed model~\eqref{case1} and setting the corners of the bounding box of the head as rotating landmarks, we can effectively turn the dragon head as shown in Fig.~\ref{fig:dragon}(c).
 It is also possible to change the position of the head and enlarge various parts of the dragon simultaneously by using the most general formulation of the proposed model~\eqref{PM} (see Fig.~\ref{fig:dragon}(d)).
 More specifically, landmarks are used for controlling the translational effect of the head, and volume priors are used for enlarging the head and the tail of the dragon.
 Similarly, one can twist and shrink the body of the dragon simultaneously (see Fig.~\ref{fig:dragon}(e)).
 The above results demonstrate the effectiveness of the proposed framework for producing a large variety of graphical effects.